huzaifahp7/huzaifahp7.github.io/_writing/05-18-2025-grandmothers-prayers.md

 In her memory, I wrote these lines:

-> O Naseem, carry my prayers to those graves whose faces time has blurred,
+> O Naseem, carry my prayers to the graves of those whose faces time has blurred,
 > whose voices echo in my yearning.
 > For in my heart, they live still, as vivid as ever.